Skip to content

 Art is not: 'If you're hungry, eat.
 Measurable result: toilet visit.'

-The stupidest question I come across all too often is THE question: what is the tangible result of your projects for audiences?
+The stupidest question I come across all too often is THE question: what is the tangible outcome of your projects for audiences?
 Or more broadly drawn: what can art & culture measurably add to lives?
 Add that question together with the current clamour for 'utility in art' and I get accutely red pimples from these non-answerable questions.
 And I...

 Billy & Bowie